 Thursday 8:30am - 11:30amEnhancing student wellbeing: Evidence-based strategies and support for students and educatorsEvent

 Emotions play a significant part in students’ learning experiences within complex educational environments.
-However, the impact of emotional experiences on effective learning is not straightforward.News
+However, the impact of emotional experiences on effective learning is not straightforward.Research

 When faced with too much information and not enough time, are students turning to the best online resources, and how are they using them?News

 The 2018 competition starts with a training session in June and heats in July.
-Are you the next University of Melbourne, and perhaps international, 3MT® champion?News
+Are you the next University of Melbourne, and perhaps international, 3MT® champion?Professional development

 Subscribe to our e-newsletter